AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 - `path` — optional, argument for setting cookie path, defaults to `/`; possible values:
     - `/` — root path
     - `none` — to set no path at all
+- `domain` — optional, cookie domain, if not set origin will be set as domain, if the domain does not match the origin, the cookie will not be set

 > Note that the scriptlet does not encode cookie names and values.
 > As a result, if a cookie's name or value includes `;`,